CarGurus (CARG)

 CarGurus Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of CarGurus’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, CarGurus’s EBITDA margin expanded by 7.9 percentage points over the last three years.
-On top of that, its share count shrank by 11%.
+We can take a deeper look into CarGurus’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, CarGurus’s EBITDA margin expanded by 8,500.7 percentage points over the last three years.
+On top of that, its share count shrank by 24.6%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 CarGurus Diluted Shares Outstanding

 11. Cash Is King